Nils Stolzlechner

 Nils Stolzlechner (born 5 May 1962) is an Austrian-born American former ski jumper.

 Stolzlechner made his international debut at the FIS Nordic World Ski Championships 1982 in Oslo, where he reached #44 in the Individual normal hill competition and #54 in the Individual large hill competition.
-In the Team large hill competition he partnered with Jeff Hastings, Reed Zuehlke, and John Broman, and reached fifth place.
+In the Team large hill competition he partnered with Jeff Hastings, Reed Zuehlke, and John Broman, and reached sixth place.

-His first outing in the FIS Ski Jumping World Cup was on 26 March 1983 in Planica, where he reached 12th place and scored World Cup points.
-In the next two seasons he competed (unsuccessfully) in the Four Hills Tournament, and scored an eighth place on the normal hill on 8 January 1985, in Cortina d'Ampezzo.
+His strongest showing in the 1982/83 season in the FIS Ski Jumping World Cup was on 26 March 1983 in Planica, where he reached 12th place and scored World Cup points.
+In the next two seasons he competed successfully on the World Cup tour with consistent performances in the top 50 but did not score World Cup points awarded then only to the top 15 finishers.
+In 1985 he scored an eighth place on the normal hill on 8 January 1985, in Cortina d'Ampezzo.
 This was the highest individual placing of his career.
 At the end of the 1984-1985 season he had reached a joint 49th place.
-He was not selected for the 1984 Winter Olympics, though he was reportedly one of the top skiers in the US that season.
+He was not selected for the 1984 Winter Olympics, though he was reportedly one of the top skiers in the US that season due to an injury that was not given time to heal.